zzzprojects/docs/entityframework.net/pages/TBD/troubleshooting/only-primitive-types-supported.md

 ---
 PermaID: 1000158
-Name: Only primitive types supported
+Title: Entity Framework Unable to create a constant value Exception
+MetaDescription: Learn about the Unable to create a constant value of type [Object].
+Only primitive types or enumeration types are supported in this context exception.
+LastMod: 2023-02-20
 Tags: troubleshooting
 ---

-# Only Primitive Types Supported
+# Entity Framework: Unable to create a constant value Exception

 ## Exception: Unable to create a constant value of type [Object].
 Only primitive types or enumeration types are supported in this context.